How I became “glue”

 [Years later, he resurfaced in Switzerland.
 Today, LinkedIn shows him running his own asset management firm, so my worst guesses at the time were apparently wrong.]

-I have great memories, but none of them are about programming: the time that I — by far the most junior person on the team — ended up in the most expensive hotel in Paris while everybody else was in a cheaper place down the street.
+I have great memories, but none of them are about actual tech work: the time that I — by far the most junior person on the team — ended up in the most expensive hotel in Paris while everybody else was in a cheaper place down the street.
 (I was added to the team last, and by then the cheap rooms were gone, so corporate travel put me in the more expensive place.)
 The rest of the team got me back by drinking in my hotel’s bar every night and charging it to my room.
 My boss was not amused at the $2,000 bar bill.
 I learned a lot about dealing with colleagues. and I learned that Paris just before Christmas is a wonderful place to be, but a terrible place to try to get work done.

 But through this I built a lot of trust with both my internal and external partners, and we did something that a year prior nobody thought was possible.